 Stablecoins Are Having Their Heyday

-Since the Trump administration's stance became pro-crypto, banks in America are figuring out how to issue stablecoins and collect fees.
-In fact, along with partners, the Trump family launched their own stablecoin in 2025, and it became the fastest growing stablecoin on the market (USD1 above).
+Since the Trump administration's stance became pro-crypto, banks and other companies in America are figuring out if they should issue stablecoins and collect fees.
+In 2025, along with partners, the Trump family launched their own stablecoin company, and its USD1 token (above) briefly became the fastest growing stablecoin on the market.
 See

 GENIUS Act and